senzing-garage/docker-web-app-demo/README.md

 ## Synopsis

-This repository is used to create the `senzing/web-app-demo` docker image which demonstrates the combination of two projects:
+This repository is used to create a "convenience" `senzing/web-app-demo` docker image which demonstrates the combination of two projects:

 1. [senzing-poc-server](https://github.com/Senzing/senzing-poc-server)
 1. [entity-search-web-app](https://github.com/Senzing/entity-search-web-app)

+It is called a "convenience docker image" because it doesn't follow all of the best practices for Docker image construction, but is easy to use.

 ## Overview